Labelbox/model-observability/README.md

 ### Productionizing
 * To productionize this you have to remove the local s3 deployment in favor of a more permanent storage solution
-* s3 directly slips drops in
+* s3 directly slips drops in.